remonlam/docker-dca/chapters/orchestration/setup-swarm.md

 This node joined a swarm as a worker.
 ```

-Right now the node have been added to the Docker Swarm, however it does not have the Manager role.
+Right now the node have been added to the Docker Swarm, however it does not have the Manager role.<br>
 To do so execute the following commands;

 ```